A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Introduction

 However, some of the most fundamental NP-complete problems that are special cases of Set Cover such as Graph Coloring and Directed Hamiltonicity\footnote{Krauthgamer and Trabelsi~\cite{krauthgamer_et_al:LIPIcs:2019:10284} rewrite a Directed Hamiltonicity instance efficiently as a Set Cover instance.} still defy considerable research efforts to obtain the type of improved algorithms asked for in Question~\ref{q1} (see e.g.~\cite{BjorklundKK17,FominK13}).

-\paragraph{Bin Packing} We study one of such a fundamental NP-complete problem, the \emph{Bin Packing problem}: Given item weights $w(1),\ldots,w(n) \in \nat$ and capacities $c_1,\ldots,c_m \in \nat$, is there a partition $S_1, \ldots, S_m$ of $[n]$ such that $w(S_j)\leq c_j$ for each $j \in [m]$?
+\paragraph{Bin Packing} We study one such fundamental NP-complete problem, the \emph{Bin Packing problem}: Given item weights $w(1),\ldots,w(n) \in \nat$ and capacities $c_1,\ldots,c_m \in \nat$, can we partition items $\{1,\ldots,n\}$ into $m$ sets $S_1, \ldots, S_m \subseteq \{1,\ldots,n\}$ such that $w(S_j)\leq c_j$ for each $j \in \{1,\ldots,m\}$?
 Here $w(X)$ denotes $\sum_{i \in X}w(i)$.
 Due to its elegant formulation and clear practical applicability, Bin Packing is a central problem in computer science.
 For example, it models the most basic non-trivial scheduling problem with multiple machines.
 While Bin Packing has been extensively studied from an approximation and online algorithms perspective~\cite{CoffmanJr.2013}, much less research has been devoted to \emph{exact algorithms} for Bin Packing.

 The currently fastest algorithm for Bin Packing is a consequence\footnote{Assuming the capacity of each bin equals $c$, create a Set Cover instance with all item sets of weight at most $c$. } of the aforementioned algorithm for Set Cover from~\cite{BjorklundHK09}, and it runs in $\Os(2^n)$ time.
 With Question~\ref{q1} on the horizon, we ask whether this can be improved: